s-r-x/bull-monitor/README.md

 ## Usage with Koa

-@bull-monitor koa has a peer dependency of koa-router
+@bull-monitor/koa has a peer dependency of koa-router

 ```sh
 npm i @bull-monitor/koa koa koa-router